Civil Air Patrol - Supply/Logistics

+**OUR SQUADRON HAS RESUMED IN PERSON MEETINGS (with covid-19 restrictions in place).
 Capt.
-Eddie Rickenbacker Composite Squadron of the Civil Air Patrol (US Air Force civilian auxiliary) is in need of a Logistics/Supply Officer and assistant staff for our local Squadron.
+Eddie Rickenbacker Composite Squadron of the Civil Air Patrol (US Air Force civilian auxiliary) is looking for volunteers interested in Logistics/Supply.
+We are looking for both an officer in charge and assistant staff for our local Whitehall OH Squadron.
 A general duty listing is below.
 Although adults in our squadron, depending on the duty they pick, may work with cadets; as a composite squadron, our adult members are also pursuing their own interests within the program.
 Emergency Services, Ground Team, Mission Readiness, Leadership, Professional Development, Finance, and many more areas of need and opportunity are there for you.
 This program is not just a youth organization, our Senior Members advance and promote in the program based on their performance and initiative.

 Easy access and extensive materials are available for training purposes and mentors are assigned to give you all the support necessary to success in our program.